1929 - Gen. Two Gun Cohen, Dr Sun's protective companion & political party colleague

 Two Gun Cohen at the Peking Funeral Rites for Doctor Sun Yat-sen

-Michael Alderton (essarem) notes that: The above image is one of General Cohen, formal representative of the ‘Special Officers for Escorting the Coffin’, clutching the burial documents in his right hand and marching at the head of the all-Chinese funeral procession for Doctor Sun Yat-sen at Peking.
+Michael Alderton (essarem) notes that: The above image is one of General Cohen, formal representative of the ‘Special Officers for Escorting the Coffin’, clutching the burial documents in his right hand and marching at the head of the all-Chinese funeral procession for Doctor Sun Yat-sen at Beijing.
 The General, looks, for all intents and purposes, like a traditional English undertaker of the day; dressed in top hat, tails and spats, and with an expanse of white handkerchief cascading freely from his breast pocket as if to symbolize the outpouring of grief and free-flowing tears of a weeping city.

 Extracts from the international press selected by Michael Alderton (essarem):